Critical-Infrastructure-Systems-Lab/PowNet/README.md

 └── outputs/
 ```

-A Python script called "[run_quickstart.py](https://github.com/Critical-Infrastructure-Systems-Lab/PowNet/blob/master/scripts/run_quickstart.py)" provides an example on running a simulation, saving the simulation outputs, and visualizing the outputs.
+A tutorial "[quickstart.py](./examples/quickstart.ipynb)" provides an example on running a simulation, saving the simulation outputs, and visualizing the outputs.

 ### Option 2: Power user (no pun intended)
 In case we wish to modify the source code, PowNet should be installed as an editable package.
 First, download or clone the PowNet repository to your local machine.
 For example: if we want to clone to "C://user/pownet",